-In summary, the polarization component of \lam and $\overline\Lambda$ hyperons along the beam direction has been measured in Pb--Pb collisions at $\sNN = 5.02$~TeV using the ALICE detector at the LHC.
+In summary, the polarization of \lam and $\overline\Lambda$ hyperons along the beam direction has been measured in Pb--Pb collisions at $\sNN = 5.02$~TeV using the ALICE detector at the LHC.
 The polarization exhibits a clear second harmonic sine modulation as expected due to elliptic flow.
 This is the first experimental evidence of a significant $z$-component of the hyperon polarization due to elliptic flow induced vorticity at the LHC.
 The $\pzstwo$ measured in Pb--Pb collisions at $\sNN = 5.02$~TeV is of similar magnitude as the one measured by the STAR Collaboration in Au--Au collisions at $\sNN = 200$~GeV.
-The slightly smaller polarization observed in semi-central collisions seems to originate at low $p_{\rm T}$ ($p_{\rm T} < 2$~GeV/$c$) region despite the $p_{\rm T}$ dependence of the elliptic flow is comparable at these collision energies~\cite{Snellings:2011sz,Acharya:2018zuq}.
-No significant dependence is observed of $\pzstwo$ on the rapidity.
+No significant dependence of $\pzstwo$ on the rapidity is observed.
 The sign of the $\pzstwo$ is positive at both RHIC and the LHC and in disagreement with hydrodynamic and AMPT models estimations accounting only for the thermal vorticity.
-The introduction of shear induced polarization~\cite{Becattini:2021iol, Fu:2021pok} along with additional assumptions on the hadronization temperature or mass of the spin carrier reproduce the experimentally observed positive $\pzstwo$ at RHIC and the LHC energies.
+The introduction of shear induced polarization~\cite{Becattini:2021iol, Fu:2021pok} along with additional assumptions on the hadronization temperature or mass of the spin carrier reproduces the experimentally observed positive $\pzstwo$ at RHIC and the LHC energies.
 These studies indicate that longitudinal polarization is sensitive to the hydrodynamic gradients as well as the dynamics of the spin degrees of freedom through the different stages of the evolution of the system created in heavy-ion collisions.
-For a quantitative data to model comparison, a detailed theoretical understanding about the quark spin polarization in the QGP, spin transfer at the hadronization, and the effect of hadronic scattering on the spin polarization is required.
-The upcoming Run~3 at the LHC will provide much larger data samples for more differential and precision measurements of local and global hyperon polarization and provide further constraints to the models aiming to explain the vorticity and the particle polarization in heavy-ion collisions.
+For a quantitative data to model comparison, a detailed theoretical understanding of the quark spin polarization in the quark--gluon plasma (QGP), spin transfer at the hadronization, and the effect of hadronic scattering on the spin polarization are required.
+The upcoming Run 3 at the LHC will provide much larger data samples for more differential and precision measurements of local and global hyperon polarization and provide further constraints to the models aiming to explain the vorticity and the particle polarization in heavy-ion collisions.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}